dorcelessquack/LS-TTL-Simulog-unofficial/README.md

 # IMPORTANT: It is made for german-speaking audiences only.
 I do not plan to make any translations or region/language detection as of now.

 ## Features
+NEW (07.07.2026):
+* reworked visuals
+* now input-to-input connections and bridges work properly
+* drag and drop from the inventory AND existing pieces on the board are visualized correctly
+* experimental logic diagram generator
+* board connection plan generator ("Steckbrettanleitung")

 * grid board: 6x4 layout matching the original board
 * wire connections: draw colored cables between ports (red or blue), so you can have a cable salad just like the real deal